 Fluorinated gases (‘F-gases’) are a family of man-made gases used in a range of industrial applications.
 Because they do not damage the atmospheric ozone layer, they are often used as substitutes for ozone-depleting substances.
 However, F-gases are powerful greenhouse gases, with a global warming effect up to 23 000 times greater than carbon dioxide (CO2), and their emissions are rising strongly.

-The European Union is therefore taking regulatory action to control F-gases as part of its policy to combat climate change.
+The EU is taking regulatory action to control F-gases as part of its policy to combat climate change.

 A first F-gas Regulation was adopted in 2006 and succeeded in stabilising EU F-gas emissions at 2010 levels.